 Now it’s time to see how well you’re doing.
 Here we’ll take a brief online piano exam to test our keyboarding and sight-reading skills.
 But don’t worry.
 You’ll have a whole two minutes to play 100 piano notes using both hands.
 Now come on... you didn’t think these 10 free beginner piano lessons were for nothing, did you?
 Good.
 Oh, and by the way... you will be receiving a grade on your performance.
 So let’s get started!

-Here we apply everything we’ve learned so far and begin to play three challenging piano pieces!
-But come prepared*... these are not your typical “Mary Had a Little Lamb” type of songs.
-These piano tunes are completemusicalcompositions(written by me, of course*) and will require all the skills and technique you have developed thus far!
-(Includes previously unreleased video tutorials and full-length versions of lessons 1 – 10 on DVD)*
+Here we will apply everything we’ve learned so far and begin to play three challenging piano songs.
+These songs are not your typical “Mary Had a Little Lamb” type of songs.
+These are completemusicalcompositions(written by me) and will require all the skills and technique you have developed so far.

 Now if you’re in the mood for

 Let Me Show You How to Play

 Stay Tuned for More Get Piano Lessons – Coming Soon!